JuliaDiff/ChainRulesCore.jl/docs/src/index.md

 where `y = foo(args; kwargs...)` is the primal output, and `∂Y` is the result of propagating the input tangents `Δself`, `Δargs...` forwards at the point in the domain of `foo` described by `args`.
 This propagation is called the pushforward.
-Often we will think of the `frule` as having the primal computation `y = foo(args...; kwargs...)`, and the pushforward `∂Y = pushforward(Δself, Δargs...)`, even though they are not present in seperate forms in the code.
+Often we will think of the `frule` as having the primal computation `y = foo(args...; kwargs...)`, and the pushforward `∂Y = pushforward(Δself, Δargs...)`, even though they are not present in separate forms in the code.

 For example, the `frule` for `sin(x)` is:
 ```julia